jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

-Another useful API hidden by VMware GemFire is the membership events and listener interface.
-This API is especially useful on the server side when your Spring Boot application serves as a peer member of an VMware GemFire distributed system.
+Another useful API hidden by [vmware-gemfire-name] is the membership events and listener interface.
+This API is especially useful on the server side when your Spring Boot application serves as a peer member of an [vmware-gemfire-name] distributed system.